-Cocker Spaniels are smart and easy to train.
+Cocker Spaniels are intelligent and easy to train.
 They make great companions for other dogs and children.

 The dogs are prone to developing glaucoma, retinal atrophy, and cataracts.
 If you don’t keep your Cocker active, they can gain weight and develop hypothyroidism.
 The breed also is prone to developing hip dysplasia and knee dislocation, which can lead to joint pain and arthritis.

 Their long, double coat requires regular grooming.
 Even if you take your Cocker Spaniel to the groomer every four to six weeks, you’ll still need to brush your dog’s coat daily.
-Because the dogs are more likely to develop eye problems, you’ll need to keep the area near their eyes clean.
-Those long ears also trap moisture making the dogs more likely to develop ear infections, so plan to check your dog’s ears weekly and clean as needed.
+Because the dogs are more likely to develop eye problems, you’ll need to clean the area near their eyes.
+Those long ears also trap moisture making the dogs more likely to develop ear infections, so plan to check your dog’s ears weekly and clean them as needed.

-Although they are high maintenance, Cocker Spaniel’s are happy, friendly dogs who make great companions.
+Although high maintenance, Cocker Spaniels are happy, friendly dogs who make great companions.

 Height: 21 to 24 inches